mabid2023GT/wexo/README.md

 ## Project Overview
 The Weather App allows users to search for a city and view the current weather conditions.
 The app makes use of the **OpenStreetMap API** to search for cities and the **Open-Meteo API** to fetch weather data for the selected city.
 The app also features a Header and Footer, displays loading states, and handles errors effectively.

+The Weather App is live and can be accessed online.
+You can view the app by visiting the following URL: https://wexo-phase1.web.app/

 ## Features
 - Search for cities using the OpenStreetMap API.
 - Select the correct city from multiple search results.